Mando75/typeorm-graphql-loader/README.md

 promise all the functionality, but it seemed to be in a broken/unmaintained state.
 After several months of no response from the author, and with significant bug fixes/features added in my fork, I decided to just make my own package.
-So thanks to Weboptimizer for doing a lot of the ground work.
-If you ever stumble across this and would like to merge the features back into the main source repo, I'd be more than happy to work with you to make that happen.
+So thanks to Weboptimizer for doing a lot of the groundwork.
+Since then, I have almost completely rewritten the library to be a bit more maintainable and feature rich, but I would still like to acknowledge the inspiration his project gave me.